 In addition to my employer-sponsored retirement plans, working in (free) consultation with an investment advisor around 2014, I established a separate 401k for additional savings and to further diversify my retirement options.
 You should tailor your plan to your needs, but I chose an “age-based” fund.
 If you know you want to find a nice place to retire then take a look at the price of retirement communities so you’ll know how much you need to work towards.
 My investment strategy assumes I will retire at age 67, even if I hope to retire as early as my 40s.
-Per Investopedia, age-based funds are set up so that the younger you are, the riskier your fund will be due to the fact that you have time to make up for any large market changes.
+Age-based funds are set up so that the younger you are, the riskier your fund will be due to the fact that you have time to make up for any large market changes.
 As you age, the fund becomes less risky in preparation for your pending retirement.
 Whether you’re just starting to save for retirement in your 20s, 30s, or 40s, you’re investing for the first time, or you’re just not sure where to put your money over the next 30+ years because you’re not psychic, then an age-based fun might be an easy way for you to automate your savings and ensure all you do is win, win, win no matter what.

 Marcus Garrett is one-half of the Paychecks and Balances podcast, a certified internal auditor, and author of Debt Free or Die Trying: How I Buried Myself in Over $30,000 in Debt and Dug My Way Out By Age 30.
 You can find him on Twitter @PayBalances and Facebook: PaychecksAndBalances.